 Angel Flight West

 - Need: Free, non-emergency air travel for people of all ages ages who need to access medical care and other essential services far from home.

-- Intervention: A network of more than 1,400 pilots donate their piloting skills, aircraft, and all costs associated with flying to help families and individuals in need in the 13 western states of the United States.
+- Intervention: A network of more than 1,600 pilots donate their time, skills, aircraft, and all costs associated with flying to help families and individuals in need in 12 western states.

 - Results: Families are able to receive vital medical treatment and have other needs met that might not otherwise be possible because of financial, medical, or geographic limitations.

-The mission of Angel Flight West (AFW) is to arrange free air transportation in response to healthcare and other compelling human needs.
-Headquartered in Santa Monica, California, AFW links both volunteer private pilots and commercial airlines with people in need whose non-emergency healthcare problems require them to travel to and from medical facilities.
+The mission of Angel Flight West (AFW) is to deliver health and hope using donated flights to serve those with healthcare or other compelling human needs.
+Headquartered in Santa Monica, California, AFW links volunteer private pilots with people whose non-emergency healthcare conditions require them to travel long distances to and from medical facilities.
 AFW serves 12 western states: Alaska, Arizona, California, Colorado, Hawai'i, Idaho, Montana, Nevada, Oregon, Utah, Washington, and Wyoming.

 To be eligible for an AFW mission, a person must have a financial or other compelling need.
-Another reason for using AFW is living in a rural area where the closest medical facility for treatment of their condition may be hours away.
+Another reason for using AFW is living in a rural area where the closest medical facility for treatment of their condition may be hundreds of miles away.
 With over 5,000 general aviation airports located throughout the nation, access to healthcare using air transportation has become easier.

-Funding for Angel Flight West comes primarily from individual and corporate donations (both cash and in-kind), foundations, and grants.
+Funding for Angel Flight West comes primarily from individual and corporate donations (both cash and in-kind), and foundations.